 Ramsey believes that communication is crucial if companies are to get the maximum value from their data.

-He believes this has become easier in pharmaceuticals due to the growing prominence of data in academia since he earned his own degrees: a BA in Computer Science and Business Administration, an MBA in Computer and Information Security and a PhD in Applied Computer Science.
+He says this has become easier in pharmaceuticals due to the growing prominence of data in academia since he earned his own degrees: a BA in Computer Science and Business Administration, an MBA in Computer and Information Security and a PhD in Applied Computer Science.

 "The new folks that are coming out of universities have a data background and a data passion," he said.